CyrusHasanvand/Classification-of-Diabetes-for-the-data-of-130-US-Hospital/README.md

 ![](Im1.png)
 This file has a size of 101766x50, which indicates 101766 data samples with 50 features.

-Based on the data description, we can see that only six features including:
+Based on the data description, we can see that only six features, including:
 ```python
 ['gender','age','diag_1','diag_2','diag_3','readmitted']
 ```